Zoysia Grass Control

 How to Get Rid of Zoysia Grass

-• If Zoysia Grass has appeared on your lawn, we recommend a post-emergent spot treatment with Eraser 41% Herbicide.
+• If Zoysia grass has appeared on your lawn, we recommend a post-emergent spot treatment with Eraser 41% Herbicide.

 Preventing Zoysia Grass Reemergence

-• To prevent Zoysia Grass in the future, we recommend proper lawn care maintenance that addresses soil compaction, drainage issues and nitrogen rates to keep your turf strong and choke out the weed.
+• To prevent Zoysia grass in the future, we recommend proper lawn care maintenance that addresses soil compaction, drainage issues and nitrogen rates to keep your turf strong and choke out the weed.

 Questions and Answers